gaehlerm/SoftwareEngineering/README.md

 In case you find the error message returned by the test not informative enough, you can can add an error message either separately or directly to the assert.

-There are different ways to change the error message of a faling test.
+There are different ways to change the error message of a failing test.
 The easiest is adding a message to the `assert` as follows:

 ```py
 def test_function():